RubixDev/Inventorio/README.md

 Note: `%item_type%` is always spelled in plural.
 Available item types: `pickaxes`, `swords`, `axes`, `shovels`, `hoes`.

-Note: Please ignore `InventorioModIntegration` and `ModIntegration` - they're intended for INVENTORIO to integrate with other mods, NOT for other mods to integrate with inventorio.
+Note: Please ignore `InventorioModIntegration` and `ModIntegration` - they're intended for INVENTORIO to integrate with other mods, NOT for other mods to integrate with Inventorio.

 ## ~~(Somewhat) Confirmed Compatible Mods~~